melisgl/journal/README.md

     (maybe-win-the-grand-prize)))
 ```

-Now we write a test that records these interactions in a file when
+Now, we write a test that records these interactions in a file when
 it's run for the first time.

 ```